ptetalicoder/SnailMail/README.md

 # SnailMail
-SnailMail - a basic Spring Boot + React application with UI test suites with Cypress and Playwright, and API test suites with RestAssured
+SnailMail is a basic Spring Boot + React application with UI test suites with Cypress and Playwright, and API test suites with RestAssured

+### Features
+None yet lol